rieckpil/talks/testing-spring-boot-applications-demystified/README.md

 dcover create de.rieckpil.talks.CustomerController
 ```

+Example TDD:

 ```
-Example: following my TDD instructions, implement a Spring Boot Web REST API to fetch the stock price from a given company using their ticker symbol (e.g. MSTR), use the Spring WebClient and implement meaningful unit and integration tests in a test-driven manner
+Following my TDD instructions, implement a Spring Boot Web REST API to fetch the stock price from a given company using their ticker symbol (e.g. MSTR), use the Spring WebClient and implement meaningful unit and integration tests in a test-driven manner
 ```

 OpenRewrite: